Skip to content

 \[f(x)\equiv (x\cdot a) \,\,\mod 2,\]

-where the $ \cdot$ refers to a bitwise dot operation, and \(a\) is some binary string of length \(n\).
+where the $ \cdot$ refers to a bitwise dot operation, and \(a\) is a binary string of length \(n\).

-• Output: Returns the secret string \(a\) with the minimal inquries of the function.
+• Output: Returns the secret string \(a\) with minimum inquiries of the function.

-Comments: * This problem is a special case of the hidden-shift problem, where the goal is to find a secret string satisfing \(f(x)=f(x\oplus a)\), with \(\oplus\) indicating bitwise addition. * The problem can be considered as a restricted version of the Duetsch-Jozsa algorithm.
+Comments: * This problem is a special case of the hidden-shift problem, where the goal is to find a secret string satisfing \(f(x)=f(x\oplus a)\), with \(\oplus\) indicating bitwise addition. * The problem is a restricted version of the Deutsch-Jozsa algorithm.
 In particular, the functional quantum circuit is identical for both problems.

-Problem Hardness: Classically, the minimal inquiries of the function \(f\) for determining the secret string is \(n\): \(f\) is called with the strings
+Problem hardness: Classically, the minimum inquiries of the function \(f\) for determining the secret string is \(n\): \(f\) is called with these strings:

 \[\begin{eqnarray} f(100\dots0) &=& a_0, \\ f(010\dots0) &=& a_1, \\ \vdots\\ f(00\dots01)&=& a_{n-1}, \end{eqnarray}\]

 which reveals the secret string, one bit at a time.
-The BV algorithm finds the secret string using one function call (oracle inquiry); thus, providing a linear speed-up with respect to the classical solution.
+The BV algorithm finds the secret string using one function call (oracle inquiry), thereby providing a linear speedup with respect to the classical solution.

 Figure 1.
 The Bernstein-Vazirani algorithm comprises three quantum blocks.
 The main part of the algorithm is the implementation of the Bernstein-Vazirani predicate $f(x)\equiv (x\cdot a) \mod 2$.